It All Started with a Note

 Jack looked at him and sighed.
 "I don't think so.
 A rat bit me and I think it got infected, although I washed it out, twice!
 Maybe it's rabies."

 The assassin came over and looked at the wound, despite Jack trying to pull her pants leg down over it.
 "Definitely infected," Yassen said, holding Jack's leg in place, since she was now trying to free it from his hand.
-She fought him, not liking him toughing her leg.
+She fought him, not liking him touching her leg.
+She hadn't shaved in nearly a week, and she was strangely self-conscious about the stubble on her calf.
 "The cuffs on your pants are probably dirty, and that transferred itself into the wound."
 Here Jack nearly freed her leg, but the assassin caught it before she could get out of his reach.
-"Hydrogen Peroxide should clean it out quickly.
+"Hydrogen peroxide should clean it out quickly.
 Come on," he said, and made her stand.

 Jack stood shakily on one leg, not wanting to put much weight on her injured leg, and Yassen helped her to the bathroom where he made her sit on the toilet and put her leg in the bathtub.
-He rummaged around in the cabinet for the Hydrogen Peroxide, and then brought it out.
-Jack gulped.
+He rummaged around in the cabinet for the hydrogen peroxide, and then held it out to her.
+Jack gulped and shrank away.

-"Don't worry, it won't hurt," the assassin assured her.
+"Don't worry, it won't hurt," the assassin assured her, but he uncapped the bottle himself and prepared to pour the liquid over her calf.
 "It'll feel good."
-Jack screwed her eyes shut and waited for the liquid to touch her leg, but they opened when it was cool and soothing.
-She looked hesitantly at her leg, and nearly gagged when the white foam started coming from the bite wound as the Hydrogen Peroxide cleaned the infection out.
+Jack screwed her eyes shut and waited for the liquid to touch her leg, but relaxed when it was cool and soothing on her infected skin.
+She looked hesitantly at her leg, and nearly gagged when the white foam started coming from the bite wound as the hydrogen peroxide cleaned the infection out.

-A few minutes later, Jack was walking out of the bathroom with a band-aid on her leg and the wound neatly cleaned.
-Yassen followed at a distance, smiling again.
+A few minutes later, Jack was walking cheerfully out of the bathroom with a band-aid on her leg and the wound neatly cleaned.
+Yassen followed at a distance, quietly amused again.
 That woman was something else.

 Jack collapsed in bed that night and fell asleep promptly.
 She hoped that Alex would come the next day, since she was dying of boredom.
-There wasn't much to do in the tiny bunker, and there wasn't even any music.
+There weren't many places to go in the bunker, or all that much to do.

 The next day dawned bright and early.
 Well, early at least.
 Jack couldn't really tell if it was bright or not.
 She stayed in bed a few more minutes, wondering whether or not she could fall back asleep, but old habits die hard and Jack had been getting up early for the past few months.
 She sighed and swung her legs onto the floor, pulled on her jacket and left the room.
-She found cereal and milk and had a breakfast that wasn't the greatest, since the Honey O's were stale, but suitable.
+She found cereal and boxed, shelf-stable milk and had a breakfast that wasn't the greatest, since the Honey O's were stale.
+She couldn't wait to get home, where she had a wonderful pantry full of fresh and nutritious food.

 Meandering into the living room/family room/dining room, Jack fell into the big armchair and slouched over, one leg dangling over the armrest, the other foot on the floor.
 She put an arm across her eyes and bemoaned her sad and sorry fate: death by lack of music.
 "I am so bored," Jack muttered.
 She stared at the clock across the room, watching the minute hand slowly make its way around the numbers.